aayush03/MetroSmartCardSystem/README.md

 # MetroSmartCardSystem
-This is a sample API for handling metro smart card system
+This is a sample API platform for handling metro smart card system